-We often talk about the “big three” cloud providers: AWS, Azure and GCP.
-Reliable market share data is hard to come by, but common thinking is that GCP are a little way behind the “big two”.
-Meanwhile, Oracle’s IaaS offering OCI (Oracle Cloud Infrastructure) is a long way behind the “big three”, and figures only as a thin Larry Ellison tie on AWS’ own market share presentations.
+We often talk about the "big three" cloud providers: AWS, Azure and GCP.
+Reliable market share data is hard to come by, but common thinking is that GCP are a little way behind the "big two".
+Meanwhile, Oracle's IaaS offering OCI (Oracle Cloud Infrastructure) starts from a long way behind the "big three"

 Keys, Secrets and Algorithms

 For the moment, OCI KMS manages only 256-bit AES keys.
 These keys are generated and stored in a FIPS 140-2 level 3 HSM, but there is no documented facility to import keys (so-called bring Your Own Key or BYOK).
 Keys are provisioned into vaults a bit like in Azure.
 The vaults correspond to partitions on the HSM.There is currently no provision for secret storage as there is in AWS and Azure.
 It's also not possible in the documentation to discover the plaintext size limit for encryption under the master key.The exact cryptographic mechanism used is not documented, just like in GCP.
 However, the algorithm used supports associated data, so we might guess that it's GCM, but it could be CCM or something else.
 There's no mention of how IV generation is handled either, but it's not a parameter to the call so we have to assume the KMS is handling that.